s0met1m3s/UdemyCppExercises/9_Templates/BookOperator/Exercise.md

 std::ostream &operator<<(std::ostream &, const Book &);
 ```

-Implement (define) the member functions of the Book class.

 ==, !=: A book is equal if all member variables are the same.
 <<: Print out all member variables